 Q. Do you always train with a gi?

-A. Call to make your appointment to come in.
-You are welcome to take a free introductory class, or just watch if you wish.
+A. Please Email or call us to make an appointment in advance.
+We cannot take any walk-in appointments because we may be busy with a class, private lessons, or another appointment.
+We want to make sure we set aside time to meet with you to discuss our programs and answer all your questions.
+For your appointment you are welcome to schedule a free introductory private class, or just watch if you wish.
 This is a great opportunity for you to meet the instructor, see the facility, and interact with some of the students.
-Also this is a chance for you to see first hand some of jiu-jitsu’s proven techniques, and to see the quality of instruction at our academy.
+Also this is a chance for you to see first hand some of jiu-jitsu’s proven self-defense techniques, and to see the quality of instruction at our academy.
 You will not get any high pressure sales pitch, and there is no obligation.
-You can call Greg Eldred at 317-506-0973 or email him at email@example.com to set up an appointment.
+If you are a jiu jitsu student visiting from out of town you are welcome to join us, but you must give us advanced notice, and there is a $50 class fee.
+All visitors can contact us at email@example.com or call 317-506-0973 to set up an appointment.